knstntn-bv/product-notebook/docs/settings.md

 ### Opening Settings

+**Settings Menu:**
 1. Click the "Settings" button in the main application header
+2. Dropdown menu appears with quick settings
+3. "Show Archived Items" checkbox is available directly in the menu

+**Settings Dialog:**
+1. Click the "Settings" button in the main application header
+2. Select "Open Project" from the dropdown menu
+3. Dialog opens with project sharing settings
-2. Settings button is only visible when not in read-only mode
+4. Settings button is only visible when not in read-only mode
-3. Dialog opens with current project settings

 ### Availability